Lake Garda: Railway

 The region can be reached directly via the Milan-Venice railway, with Desenzano-Sirmione and Peschiera railway station.

 Buses

 Buses are faster alternatives to ferry services.
 On the eastern coast, ATV (Verona Transport Company) provides at least five daily bus routes between Verona and Garda, with one route extending to Riva del Garda.
 Trentino Transporti provides daily bus routes between Riva del Garda and Rovereto or Trento.
-On western coast, SAIA (Brescia Mobilità) provides regular bus services between Desenzano del Garda, Salò, Gargnano and Brescia.
+On the western coast, SAIA (Brescia Mobilità) provides regular bus services between Desenzano del Garda, Salò, Gargnano and Brescia.

 Highways

-The lake is located at the center of a crucial node between.
-Brescia, Verona and Trento, and is therefore easily reachable via the transversal infrastructures of the Po Valley and those of the Brenner-Rome axis:
+The lake is located at the centre of a crucial node between Brescia, Verona and Trento, and is therefore easily reachable via the transversal infrastructures of the Po Valley and those of the Brenner-Rome axis:

 Roads

 Lake Garda is also served by a road network that runs along the entire lake and is made up of the following infrastructures: